Legacy System Assessment

 Company System Perspective

-We take stock of your business model to identify areas where upgrades to the system will deliver the most value over the long-term.
-This analysis drills down into the overall system architecture, the functional landscape the system belongs to, the size of the IT team responsible for running the system, their skill set and roles, and the development methodology currently in place.
+We take stock of your business model to identify areas where upgrades to the system will deliver the greatest value over the long-term.
+This analysis drills down into the system architecture, the functional landscape the system belongs to, the size of the IT team responsible for running the system, their skill set and roles, and the development methodology currently in place.

 All of the processes related to the maintenance of the system are then identified and evaluated.
 These include demand management, change management, quality management, project management (if used) and any other operations critical to the business.